aws-samples/build-event-driven-managed-file-transfer-architectures-using-aws-transfer-family/SFTP-Connectors/Send-Files/README.md

 # Prerequisites

-For this post, we provide an [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template that deploys the following resources.
+We provide an [AWS CloudFormation](https://aws.amazon.com/cloudformation/) template that deploys the following resources.
 Download the template [here](https://github.com/aws-samples/automated-file-processing-for-transfer-family-connectors/blob/main/template.yaml).

-When you deploy the CloudFormation template, provide connectors-pgp-blog as **Stack name** as we use this name to identify resources throughout the post.
+When you deploy the CloudFormation template, provide "connectors-pgp-blog" as **Stack name** as we use this name to identify resources throughout the post.

+Keep the options as default, check the box that says I acknowledge that AWS CloudFormation might create IAM resources, and then choose Submit.

+It should take approximately 10 minutes to create the stack.

 **Once the stack is deployed, take note of the values in the output tab.
 You need this information later.**